jjmaynard/jmaynard-nmsu.edu/content/videos/Grounding_Yoga.md

 title: Grounding Yoga Poses
 ---

-A 26-minute yoga class focusing on grounding yoga poses
+A 26-minute yoga class focusing on challenging yoga poses that help us to be more grounded.

+&nbsp;

+&nbsp;

 &nbsp;